avumi/jobs/README.md

 ## Our culture

-If your're looking to join a fresh startup looking to conquer the world, you've come to the right place !
+If you're looking to join a startup looking to conquer the digital world, you've come to the right place !

 At Avumi, everything is possible and there are no bad ideas.
 We're in that point in time where we're still building things and every new person can have a direct input on our product.
 If you decide to join us, you'll not only be working for Avumi, *you* will be Avumi.
 You'll not only help us build the Avumi Platform, but also be part of building our ethos as a tech company.